Religious views on torture: Roman Catholic Church

 Torture, which uses physical or moral violence to extract confessions, punish the guilty, frighten opponents, or satisfy hatred is contrary to respect for the person and for human dignity...
 In times past, cruel practices were commonly used by legitimate governments to maintain law and order, often without protest from the Pastors of the Church, who themselves adopted in their own tribunals the prescriptions of Roman law concerning torture.
 Regrettable as these facts are, the Church always taught the duty of clemency and mercy.
 She forbade clerics to shed blood.
 In recent times it has become evident that these cruel practices were neither necessary for public order nor in conformity with the legitimate rights of the human person.
 On the contrary, these practices led to ones even more degrading.
 It is necessary to work for their abolition.
 We must pray for the victims and their tormentors.

-Sharia law
+Evangelical-Lutheran Churches

+The Evangelical Lutheran Church in America has denounced torture.
+The Evangelical Lutheran Church in America led Ten Days of Prayer: Countdown to End Torture.

+Islam

 The prevalent view among jurists of sharia law is that torture is not permitted under any circumstances.